rkoyanagui/cvium/README.md

 I remember reading somewhere that _modified_ software under the _Apache Licence 2.0_ can be commercialised but must be open source.
 But does importing OpenCV and using its Java-wrapped C++ API constitute a modification?
 No idea.

+## TODO

+* Unit tests for everything, which probably means some refactoring too.